dominikhaid/locust-python-loadtest/README.md

 ## DESCRIPTION

-You can write individual load and stress tests for your webservices.
+Write individual load and stress tests for your webservices.
 Locust will created a detailed repot.
 You can run Locust in headless mode or via WebUi

 ## INSTALL